mbellezi/computer-pointer-control/README.md

   --notmove             Should not move mouse
   -m MODEL, --model MODEL
                         Model precision to use.
-One of FP32, FP16 or FP16-INT8
+One of FP32, FP16 or FP16-INT8 -d DEVICE, --device DEVICE
+                        Device used to process model.
+One or CPU or GPU

 ```